 Good lighting can help your video’s visual quality

 If you want to focus on visual quality next, aim for good lighting instead before buying an expensive camera.
-Even the best cameras can make a video look bad if the lighting is terrible.
+Even the best cameras can record bad video if the lighting is terrible.
 An inexpensive ring light is a standard option for framing your face in a soft, flattering light.
 There are also plenty of cheap LED light panels on the market for basic lighting, but if you want to add some fun, check out Aputure’s MC LED light.
 They have full-color RBG lighting to add pops of vibrant hues to your setup.
 They even have built-in effects like mimicking the gentle orange flickering of a warm fireplace.
 These lights inspire endless creativity for your ASMR videos!

 What kind of ASMR videos should you make?

-But once you have your lights, camera and audio equipment set up, what do you do now?
+But once you have your lights, camera and audio equipment set up, what do you do next?
 What kind of ASMR videos are you going to produce?
 We think that entirely depends on your interests, your comfort level and what your audience responds to best.
 If you like tapping on books, tap on books.
 On the chance you aren’t comfortable talking on camera, you don’t have to do soft-spoken roleplays.
 If your audience loved the mouth sounds from you eating a bunch of sushi, then you now have a great excuse to order more sushi.
-Lucky you!
+Lucky you.

-Avoid adding mid-roll adds to your videos
+Avoid adding mid-roll ads to your videos

 On the note of listening to your audience, there’s one last thing to keep in mind.
 Even though the YouTube algorithm might favor long ASMR videos, and any video over eight minutes has the option to have midroll ads placed on them, please don’t use midroll ads.
 The last thing someone needs as they drift off to sleep is to have their slumber violently interrupted by a loud YouTube midroll ad.
 That is the fastest way to annoy your audience and make them abandon your channel.